 5. Say ‘No’ to Alcohol and Tobacco for Healthy Bones

-The people who intake tobacco are more likely to have weak bones.
-Again, having alcohol would also have an impact on the bones, its density levels, and health.
+The people who take in tobacco are more likely to have weak bones.
+Again, having alcohol would also have an impact on the bones, their density levels, and their health.
 Having more than 1 or 2 alcoholic drinks increases the risk of developing osteoporosis for both men and women.

 6. Age and Size Impacts Bones Strength

-The age is also one of the factors that affect the health of the bones.
+Age is also one of the factors that affect the health of the bones.
 As you become old, the bones become weak and thin.
-Similarly, the size of the body is also liable for the health of the bones.
-For the people who are too thin and have a body frame that is too small, are likely to have reduced bone mass.
+Similarly, body size also affects the health of the bones.
+People who are too thin and have a body frame that is too small are likely to have reduced bone mass.

 7. Family History Also Counts

 Yes, if your family members are suffering from weak bones, muscles, or any other joint issues, you are likely to develop the same, particularly in the case of osteoporosis.
-Similarly, if you belong to the Asian descent or are white Osteoporosis is also something you might suffer from.
+If you are of Asian or Caucasian descent, you might be at higher risk for osteoporosis.

 8. Diet and other Conditions

 Are you suffering from bulimia or anorexia?
-If yes, you are at a higher risk of suffering from the loss of bone.
-Again, if you have gone through any situations like gastrectomy, stomach surgeries, celiac disease, Crohn’s disease, weight-loss surgeries, Cushing’s disease, etc. you are likely to suffer from the deficiency of calcium.
+If the answer is yes, you are at a higher risk of experiencing bone loss.
+Again, if you have gone through any situations like gastrectomy, stomach surgeries, celiac disease, Crohn’s disease, weight-loss surgeries, Cushing’s disease, etc., you are likely to suffer from the deficiency of calcium.
 Your bone health may get severely impacted due to these illnesses.

 9. Hormone levels